 The rescue will end on the 23rd, after a last bivouac in the worst storm of the whole rescue.
 The rescuers will then be overwhelmed and pestered by a swarm of journalists.
 They will then discover that the whole event was covered live by most European national papers and TV channels, making the headlines everywhere.

-For Gary, and all his companions, François Guillot, Lothar Mauch, Mick Burke, Gilles Bodin and Gerhard Bauer, they found this media overflow intolerable.
+Gary, and all his companions, François Guillot, Lothar Mauch, Mick Burke, Gilles Bodin and Gerhard Bauer, found this media overflow intolerable.

-The Desmaison controversiesA first controversy occured with René Desmaison when the journalist from Paris-Match, Gérard Géry who perfectly understood what had been achieved and by whom required from his newspaper's editor that some of the money of the contract agreed with René should be shared between Gary Hemming and his 5 strong team.
-Each of them will receive from Paris-Match 1000 francs (some 1260 € of today) to their great satisfaction particularly since they did not ask anything (it paid François Guillot one year of his university small studio rent and quite a few new pegs and karabiners for the others) but to the fury of René as it was diminishing the amount paid to him, although much greater as he was there to make a photo reporting first of all.
+Each of them will receive from Paris-Match 2500 francs (some 3200 € of today) to their great satisfaction particularly since they did not ask anything (it paid François Guillotf his university small studio rent for the winter and quite a few new pegs and karabiners for the others) but to the fury of René as it was diminishing the amount paid to him, although much greater as he was there to make a photo reporting first of all.
 From that day René was to keep a petty hatred of Gérard Géry.

 The second and more major controversy was aroused by René Desmaison’s attitude, gone to join Gary Hemming rescue party with a substantial contract from both PARIS-MATCH and the ORTF to cover the rescue with photos.
 It will be triggered when five weeks after the end of the rescue, the ‘Compagnie des guides de Chamonix’ decided to expel René from their ‘Compagnie’.
 Their decision was motivated by the three following reasons: